I See New People

 Tool Time:

-The Tool Time section is a mix of advice meant for the moderately technical person who likely supports others involved in conflicts, occasional security stories from the They Did WHAT?!?!?! end of the field, which also happen to contain object lessons for us, and a good bit of my grousing about my personal low budget computer museum.
+The Tool Time section was a mix of advice meant for the moderately technical person who likely supports others involved in conflicts, occasional security stories from the They Did WHAT?!?!?! end of the field, which also happen to contain object lessons for us, and a good bit of my grousing about my personal low budget computer museum.

 Conclusion: